tzwel/com.unity.multiplayer.docs/docs/learn/dealing-with-latency.md

 :::note
 The above examples are atomic actions.
 They happen on click.
-To do continuous client driven actions, there's a few more considerations to take.
+To do continuous client driven actions, there're a few more considerations to take.

 - You need to keep a local variable to keep track of your client authoritative data.
 - You then need to make sure you don't send RPCs to the server (containing your authoritative state) when no data has changed and do dirty checks.